School of Nursing, Midwifery & Health Systems

 First floor, UCD Health Sciences Centre

-Professor & Associate Dean for External Relations, UCD School of Nursing, Midwifery and Health Systems.
+Professor, Associate Dean for External Relations & Programme Director MSc Leadership, Innovation and Management for Healthcare, UCD School of Nursing, Midwifery and Health Systems.

 Registered Mental Health and General Nurse and Registered Nurse Tutor.